Stuyk/eos-torrent/README.md

 # eos-torrent
 Never lose those magnet links ever again.
-I am not responsible for anything that is done with this contract.

 ## What is this?
 This contract will let users store data on the EOS Blockchain for 'magnet' links.
 It's incredibly simple and has an add or remove function only.